neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

 .. math::
     v'(x) = \int \kappa(x,y) v(y) dy + W v(x)

-Where :math:`\kappa` is a kernel function and :math:`W` is the bias term.
+where :math:`\kappa` is a kernel function and :math:`W` is the bias term.

-For the Fourier neural operator, we formulate :math:`K` as a convolution and implement it by Fourier transformation.
+For the Fourier neural operator, we formulate :math:`K` as a convolution and implement it using the Fourier transform.

 .. raw:: html